 December is the time of year when we think about giving gifts to family, friends and special people in our lives.
-During the holiday season, especially, there seems to be an abundance of food and a lack of time.
-We indulge a little but know we are just adding calories, whether from cookies and candies made for loved ones, or the extra treats brought to the office.
+During the holiday season, especially, there seems to a lack of time.
 Sometimes, with all the stress of making holidays special for other people, we forget to take time for ourselves and make sure we have given ourselves a gift.

 This year, give yourself the gift of good health.
 Do some walking every day.
 Research has shown that walking at a moderate pace at least 150 minutes a week can help you:

 - Reduce the risk of heart disease stroke and diabetes

 - Improve blood pressure and blood sugar levels